GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-primer/index.md

 ## Participate

 {% Aside %}
-**Your participation is needed!** A wide variety of conversion measurement and optimization use cases may need to be supported by this API.
+**Your participation is needed!** This API may need to support a wide variety of conversion measurement and optimization use cases.
 Ecosystem input is vital to ensure that solutions to support these use cases are discussed in the open. {% endAside %}

-To engage, join the discussion and/or try the API.
+To engage, join the discussion and try the API.
 Doing both is optimal, but you're welcome to join the discussion whether or not you've tried the API.

 ### Join the discussion